Jim Crow laws

-The Jim Crow laws were state and local laws introduced in the Southern United States in the late 19th and early 20th centuries that enforced racial segregation.
-The origin of the term "Jim Crow" is obscure, but probably refers to slave songs that refer to an African dance called "Jump Jim Crow."
-The last of the Jim Crow laws were generally overturned in 1965 by the Voting Rights Act of 1965.
+The Jim Crow laws were state and local laws introduced in the Southern United States from the late 19th century to the mid-20th century that enforced racial segregation.
+The origin of the term Jim Crow is obscure, but probably refers to a minstrel show song called "Jump Jim Crow".
 Formal and informal racial segregation policies were present in other areas of the United States as well, even as several states outside the South had banned discrimination in public accommodations and voting.
 Southern laws were enacted by white-dominated state legislatures (Redeemers) to disenfranchise and remove political and economic gains made by African Americans during the Reconstruction era.
 Such continuing racial segregation was also supported by the successful Lily-white movement.

 In practice, Jim Crow laws mandated racial segregation in all public facilities in the South, beginning in the 1870s.
 Jim Crow laws were upheld in 1896 in the case of Plessy v.
 Ferguson, in which the Supreme Court laid out its "separate but equal" legal doctrine concerning facilities for African Americans.
 Public education had essentially been segregated since it began during the Reconstruction era after 1863.
 Companion laws excluded most African Americans from the vote in the South.

-Although in theory the "equal" segregation doctrine governed public facilities and transportation too, facilities for African Americans were consistently inferior and underfunded compared to facilities for white Americans; sometimes, there were no facilities for the black community at all.
+Although in theory the "equal" segregation doctrine governed public facilities and transportation, facilities for African Americans were consistently inferior and underfunded compared to facilities for white Americans; sometimes, there were no facilities for black people at all.
 Far from equality, as a body of law, Jim Crow institutionalized economic, educational, political and social disadvantages and second-class citizenship for most African Americans living in the United States.
-After the NAACP (National Association for the Advancement of Colored People) was founded in 1909, it became involved in a sustained public protest and campaigns against the Jim Crow laws, and the so-called "separate but equal" doctrine.
+After the National Association for the Advancement of Colored People (NAACP) was founded in 1909, it became involved in a sustained public protest and campaigns against the Jim Crow laws, and the so-called "separate but equal" doctrine.

 In 1954, segregation of public schools (state-sponsored) was declared unconstitutional by the U.S. Supreme Court in the landmark case Brown v.
 Board of Education of Topeka.
 In some states, it took many years to implement this decision, while the Warren Court continued to rule against Jim Crow legislation in other cases such as Heart of Atlanta Motel, Inc. v.
 United States (1964).
-In general, the remaining Jim Crow laws were generally overturned by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-Southern state anti-miscegenation laws were generally overturned in the 1967 case of Loving v.
+Most remaining Jim Crow laws were overturned by the Civil Rights Act of 1964 and the Voting Rights Act of 1965, and Southern states' anti-miscegenation laws were overturned in the 1967 case of Loving v.
 Virginia.